-The School maintains its cash and cash equivalents in major banks and in high grade investments.
-As of June 30, 2015, the School's deposits and investments bank balance was \$240,979; of which \$10,979 consisted of cash balances and \$230,000 was fully collateralized under a repurchase agreement with Regions Bank (the "Bank").
+The School maintains its cash and cash equivalents in one financial institution.
+As of June 30, 2017, the School's deposits consisted of cash balances of \$8,254.

 Deposits at FDIC-insured institutions are insured up to \$250,000 per depositor, per financial institution.
 The School is a charter school under Doral Academy, Inc., which also operates various other charter schools.
 All bank accounts are opened under the account ownership of Doral Academy, Inc., therefore, bank balances at times may potentially be in excess of FDIC coverage.
-As of June 30, 2015, bank balances in potential excess of FDIC coverage totaled \$10,979.
+As of June 30, 2017, bank balances in potential excess of FDIC coverage was \$8,254.